-When someone dies with money in a bank account, their heirs contact the bank.
-A probate court issues an order.
-The bank transfers the funds.
-The process is slow and bureaucratic, but it works.
-The bank is the gatekeeper, and courts can compel gatekeepers.
+Here is the one thing to understand up front.
+When someone dies with money in a bank account, their family contacts the bank, a probate court (the legal process that settles an estate) issues an order, and the bank transfers the funds.
+It is slow and bureaucratic, but it works, because the bank is a gatekeeper and courts can lean on gatekeepers.

 Bitcoin has no gatekeeper.
-There is no company to call, no customer service number, no account recovery process.
-If the person who held the private keys dies without passing them on, those Bitcoin are gone.
+There is no company to call, no customer service number, no account recovery line.
+If the person who held the private keys (the secret codes that authorize spending) dies without passing them on, those Bitcoin are gone.
 Permanently.
 The network does not care who owned them or what a court orders.
 It only responds to valid cryptographic signatures.
+That sounds harsh, and it is why this page exists.

 Researchers estimate that 3 to 4 million Bitcoin are permanently lost.
 That is roughly 15-20% of the total supply that will ever exist.
-Some of those coins were lost to forgotten passwords and corrupted hard drives in the early days.
-But a growing portion comes from holders who died without an inheritance plan.
+Some of it went to forgotten passwords and corrupted hard drives in the early days.
+But a growing share comes from people who died without leaving their family a way in.
+You do not want to add to that pile, and you will not have to.

-At current prices, even a modest Bitcoin holder might have six or seven figures in value.
-Without a clear plan, those funds vanish from the family entirely.
-No insurance claim, no legal remedy, no second chances.
+At today's prices, even a modest holder might have six or seven figures sitting in a wallet.
+Without a clear plan, that money simply disappears from the family.
+There is no insurance claim, no legal remedy, no second chances.
+That is the stark version, and it is exactly the outcome this page helps you avoid.

-Every inheritance plan sits on a spectrum.
-On one end is maximum security - your keys are locked away so tightly that no one can access your Bitcoin while you are alive.
-On the other end is maximum accessibility - your heirs can easily access everything, but that means the keys are exposed enough that a thief, a disgruntled family member, or a compromised attorney could also reach them.
+Every inheritance plan sits on a spectrum, and finding your spot on it is most of the decision.
+On one end is maximum security: your keys are locked away so tightly that no one can touch your Bitcoin while you are alive.
+On the other end is maximum ease: your family can get to everything without trouble, but the keys are exposed enough that a thief, a resentful relative, or a careless attorney could reach them too.
+Both extremes can cost your family the money.

-The best plans find a balance.
+The plans that actually work land in the middle.
 They make access possible but not easy.
-They split trust across multiple parties.
-They build in time delays and verification steps.
-Think of it like a vault with multiple locks - no single person holds all the keys.
+They split trust across more than one person, and they build in delays and verification steps so a single mistake or bad actor cannot drain everything.
+Picture a vault with several locks where no one person holds all the keys.
+That is the feeling you are going for.

 Too secure